incodame/pavements/README.md

 user friendly set of incremental commands, or a DSL defined in a pavements.yml file.

 The framework's user guide and examples is covered in this online [book](https://github.com/incodame/pavements/blob/master/doc/book.org)

+# package preparation
+Run python setup.py sdist in the terminal to create the package.